 These are sample exit interview questions.
 Feel free to copy and use any combination of these questions in your organization.
 You can increase the probability that you receive information that will help you retain valuable employees.

-The Most Important, Critical Question to Ask at an Exit Interview
+The Most Important Question to Ask

 The first suggested question is critical, and it is the most important question you will want to ask during every exit interview you conduct.